fingerprintjs/fingerprint-pro-fastly-proxy-integration-example/README.md

 <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/:license-mit-blue.svg" alt="MIT license"></a>

 > [!WARNING]
-> This integration example is in Beta
+> This is an example of a custom Fingerprint proxy integration with Fastly.
+The example is still in the Beta stage of development.
+Support is provided only to specific customers.

 # Fingerprint Pro Fastly Proxy Integration Example